ajmorton/advent_of_code/2023-nim/Thoughts.md

 ## Day 04 - Scratchcards
 Not much to report.
 Set, set, intersect.
 The parseInt calls may seem extraneous, but int comparison is much faster than string comp, so this results in a 33% speedup.

+## Day 05 - If You Give A Seed A Fertilizer
+I swear this year was custom built to kick my ass.
+Range intersections and splits on day 05?
+Pain.
+Also of note I've been using `.insert` for appending to `seq`s when I should have been using `add`.
+To fix later.